 Buyer Stamp Duty (BSD)

-Every property purchase/ Transfer in Singapore is subjected to Buyer Stamp Duty, the amount payable for property price
+Every property purchase/ Transfer in Singapore is subjected to Buyer Stamp Duty, the amount payable varies according to the purchase price of the property,

 Go to Top